VESTAVIA HILLS YOUTH BASEBALL ASSOCIATION

 head coaches’ responses will be kept private and will only be shared during the meeting.

-F. Players shall be eligible to be selected for postseason only in the league in which they played
+F. For 6-8 Year Olds, players shall be eligible to be selected for postseason only in the league in which they played

 during the regular season, subject to the age requirements of GBBA.
-In no event shall a player
+For 6-8 Year Olds, in no event shall a player

 be allowed to play postseason in a league in which they did not participate during the regular